F6HQZ/audio-controler-driving-I2C-rotary-encoders-digital-potentiometers-24xLEDs-bargraphs-LCD/README.md

 This work is for my Electric Guitar Valves Preamp project initiated 3 years ago.
 It will drive all the features of my preamp.

-You can contact me for any discussion or help regarding this project at F6HQZ@hamwlan.net
+You can contact me for any discussion or help regarding this project at F6HQZ-m@hamwlan.net

-Have fun adn ggod music !
+Have fun and good music !